 2. Contribute to extra expenses like housing, food, and other living costs.

-Whether your student attends school full- or part-time, money may be tight and presents a wonderful area to contribute.
+Whether your student attends school full- or part-time, money may be tight.
 Maybe you’d like to help them upgrade their meals from Ramen to home-cooked dinners by providing a food allowance, sending them their favorite meals, or having them over for dinner regularly.
 Perhaps you’d like to improve their living situation and offer to chip-in for rent, invite them to live with you, or cover their internet or phone costs.
 Even a small care package with thoughtful items can let your children know you’re thinking about them and can be a connective way to stay involved.

 3. Create a graduate school allowance.